Danny the Street: Evolution

-Eventually, Danny left the DC Universe, and inhabited an alternate Earth.
+Eventually, Danny the Street left the DC Universe, and inhabited an alternate Earth.
 Pledging to protect and nurture the needy of all dimensions, he became Danny the World.
 Danny's friend, former Doom Patrol member Crazy Jane, later became a resident of Danny the World.

 In the pages of Teen Titans, during the One Year Later time-shift event in the DC Universe, a portal to Danny was seen in Dayton Manor; Crazy Jane was also seen through the portal.

 Danny was leveled in Doom Patrol (vol. 5) #7 by Mister Somebody Enterprises.
 Crazy Jane managed to escape the destruction and fled to Oolong Island, carrying with her a brick taken from one of Danny's buildings which contained Danny's sentience – effectively making him Danny the Brick.

 The New 52

 In The New 52 reboot of DC's continuity, Danny is re-introduced in Teen Titans (vol. 4) #3 (January 2012).
 He becomes a full member of the team and as a teenager himself, spies for Red Robin.

-During the cross-over event "The Culling", Danny is presumed dead by the group.
+During the crossover event "The Culling", Danny is presumed dead by the group.
 They find that he did not die and is on a mysterious island with them in Teen Titans (vol. 4) #10, but he later dies during the strain of returning the rest of the group to civilization.
 It was suggested he survived as "Danny the Alley".

 DC Rebirth

-Danny shows up in DC Rebirth in Gerard Way's iteration of the Doom Patrol.
-He is revealed to have reverted to Danny the Brick and is now only able to make words appear on his surface.
+Danny appears in DC Rebirth in Gerard Way's iteration of the Doom Patrol.
+It is revealed that Danny has reverted to Danny the Brick and is now only able to make words appear on his surface.
 Danny the Brick tours the universe, carried by Crazy Jane.
 The two then meet a man named "D" who uses Danny to kill a god.
-After this, Danny is able to become Danny the World; however, he does not pick up outcasts but instead creates his own citizens.
+After this, Danny becomes Danny the World; however, he does not pick up outcasts but instead creates his own citizens.

-Upon Danny getting strong enough to become an otherworldly amusement park called Dannyland, he makes his comic book character Casey "Space Case" Brink from Danny Comics become real to see what she would be like on earth.
-Danny later contacts Casey because the Vectra are hunting him, an evil alien race that wants to use him to make meat for fast food restaurants, and wants her to reassemble the Doom Patrol.
-He contacts her by becoming Danny the Ambulance.
+Danny eventually gains enough strength to become an otherworldly amusement park called Dannyland and manifests comic book character Casey Brinke into reality.
+Danny later contacts Casey because the Vectra are hunting him, an evil alien race that wants to use Danny to make meat for fast food restaurants, and wants her to reassemble the Doom Patrol.
+He contacts Space Case by becoming Danny the Ambulance.
 Casey and the Doom Patrol save Danny the World and defeat the Vectra, and Danny becomes a member of the new team.